-Information on Meridian's progress in achieving its objectives is in the Humanly Possible section of the FY23 integrated report.
-Meridian also includes our diversity and inclusion goals and information on gender diversity, gender pay equity, ethnic diversity and Te Kete Tikanga Māori at meridianenergy.co.nz/about-us/ diversity-and-inclusion.
+Information on Meridian's progress in achieving its objectives is in the A culture of care section of the FY24 integrated report (with more information included in the accompanying FY24 integrated report ESG data pack).
+Meridian also includes our diversity and inclusion goals and information on gender diversity, gender pay equity, ethnic diversity and Te Kete Tikanga Māori on its website.